 Human beings were not made for sitting all day long.
 Sitting, especially with a bad posture, tightens and shortens the muscles along the front of the trunk and back of the legs: the hip flexors, hamstrings, chest muscles and abdominal muscles all remain in a contracted state for many hours.
 Meanwhile, the back is held in a rounded position and thus weakens, the gluts are underused and tighten.
 If you have found that your lower back feels tight and painful after too much sitting, the exercises below could help.
 These yoga stretches to counter too much sitting are meant to open the front of the trunk, stretch the thighs and hip flexors.
 They may also strengthen the upper back and release tension in the lower back.

 Apart from doing the exercises once or twice a day, it is important to get up every hour for a short walk.
 Also stretching at your desk is helpful.
-In this previous blog ( https://beneyoga.co.uk/7-ways-to-stretch-at-your-desk/ ) you can find some inspiration.
+In this blog: https://beneyoga.co.uk/eight-ways-to-stretch-at-your-desk-when-you-wfh/ you can find some inspiration.

 As always, pain is a sign of the body that the movement is not beneficial so please stop the movement if it hurts.
 If you would like yoga advice for your particular condition, do contact me about private lessons here: https://beneyoga.co.uk/contact-for-yoga-classes-in-chiswick/.

 -Lie on your back with the feet hip-width apart and not too far from the body.